-For instance, validity measures how well a model captures explicit chemical rules, such as valence; uniqueness and diversity examine whether the generative model collapses to producing only a limited set of molecules; novelty indicates whether the model is overfitted to just memorize the training examples.
-Furthermore, Fréchet ChemNet Distance (FCD) is a measure of how close the distributions of the generated data are to the distribution of molecules in the training set, which can incorporate chemical and biological features.
+For instance, validity measures how well a model explicitly captures the chemical rules, such as valency; uniqueness and diversity examine whether the generative model collapses to producing only a limited set of molecules; novelty indicates whether the model is overfitted to just memorize the training examples.
+Furthermore, Fréchet ChemNet Distance (FCD) is a measure of how close the distributions of the generated set are to the distribution of molecules in the training set.
 A low FCD value corresponds to similar molecule distributions.
-Kullback-Leibler (KL) divergence is a measure of how well a probability distribution approximates another distribution.
-When the KL divergence value is small, the generated molecules are shown to capture the distributions of molecules in the training set.
-For goal-directed design, it relies on a formalism where molecules are scored individually based on each pre-defined criterion, such as containing a specific sub-structure, having certain physicochemical properties or exhibiting similarity or dissimilarity to selected molecules.
-Consequently, similarity and rediscovery are usually used for evaluation purpose (Table~\ref{tbl:metrics}).
-Specifically, rediscovery assesses whether the generative model is able to rediscover the target molecule.
-The similarity benchmark is used to assess whether the model can generate molecules closely related to a given target molecule, or can be used to exclude molecules that are too similar to the given molecules.
+Kullback-Leibler (KL) divergence measures the difference between two probability distributions.
+When the KL divergence value is small, the generated molecules can well approximate the targeted property in the training set.
+For goal-directed design, it relies on a formalism where molecules are scored individually based on each pre-defined criterion, such as containing a specific sub-structure, having certain physicochemical properties or exhibiting similarity or dissimilarity to certain molecules.
+Consequently, similarity and rediscovery are usually used for evaluation purpose.
+Specifically, rediscovery assesses if the generative model is able to rediscover a given molecule and similarity evaluates whether the model can generate molecules similar or dissimilar to a given molecule.